circleci/circleci-docs/jekyll/_cci2/skip-build.md

     A large feature with squashed commits

-    Fix bug in feature
+    [skip ci] Fix bug in feature
     Refactor feature code
-    First attempt at feature [ci skip]
+    First attempt at feature
 ```

-When pushed to a VCS, this commit will not be built on CircleCI because of the `[ci skip]` in the commit description.
+When pushed to a VCS, this commit will not be built on CircleCI because of the `[ci skip]` or `[skip ci] in the commit description.

 **Note:**
 If you push multiple commits at once, a single `[ci skip]` or `[skip ci]` will skip the build **for all commits**.